-Property tax exemptions reduce the appraised value of your property, which in turn can reduce your property tax bill.
+Property tax exemptions reduce the appraised value of your property, and this can in turn reduce your property tax bill.
+For example, a tax rate of 1.8 percent applied to a value of $200,000 works out to more than 1.8 percent on $175,000.
 The following exemptions are available in Texas and all can be applied for using the same application form.

-- The homestead exemption: You can qualify for a $15,000 reduction in your home's appraised value if your property is your principal residence as of Jan.
-1 of the tax year,
+- The homestead exemption: You can qualify for a $15,000 reduction in your home's appraised value if your property is your principal place of residence as of Jan.
+1 of the tax year.

-- Exemption for disabled veterans: Veterans of the U.S. armed forces who have been disabled as a result of their service may be eligible for a disabled veteran's exemption.
+- Exemption for disabled veterans: Veterans of the U.S. armed forces who have been disabled as a result of their service might be eligible for a very generous disabled veteran's exemption.
 This exemption is equal to 100 percent of the appraised value of the primary residence.